 Medium-term priorities

 Approximate to European standards as regards health and safety rules, rules on the protection of maternity, rules on the reconciliation of parental and professional responsibilities as envisaged by the Association Agreement.

+Take active steps to promote increased women representation in political decision making fora.

 Children's rights